defunct/node-ec2/README.md

 use the [Amazon API Reference](http://docs.amazonwebservices.com/AWSEC2/latest/APIReference/index.html?query-apis.html) to find your way around.
 Node EC2 calls translate directly to Amazon Query API.

-### Why So Simple?

-Another implementation might set out to define a library of functions, one for each function provided by the AWS EC2 API.
-This way, you could validate the command name and parameters before you call.

-We believe that if there's something wrong with your request, you'll find out soon enough.
-The Amazon AWS endpoint will do a bang up job of checking for errors, and will be able to do all the error checking in one place.

-On the client side, we could validate parameter names, but on the AWS site validation goes beyond semantics to authorization, service availability, etc.

-If the Amazon AWS EC2 API adds a dozen new features overnight, you don't have to wait for a new version of **Node EC2** to use them.

-Becasue of this, there is a one to one mapping between the Amazon Query API and the actions provided by node-ec2 and changes to the Amazon Query API are available immediately to node-ec2 applications.

-You can learn more about node-ec2 at the node-ec2 GitHub web page and by reading the wiki.

 ### Synopsis